Course-based Undergraduate Research Experience (CURE) Development Grant

 Program Details Accordion Closed

 NAU’s Office of Undergraduate Research and Creative Activity is leading the effort in increasing the number and quality of CUREs being offered at NAU.
 Each year, faculty proposals will be accepted to redesign an existing course or launch a special topics course to incorporate the key elements of a CURE.
 Grant recipients will receive $7,000 to support the development and implementation of a CURE.
-They will complete a two and a half day intensive training with Dr. Sara Brownell, a leader in CURE.net2 with a long history of training faculty on the process of CURE development and implementation, and participate in a year-long learning community.
+They will complete a two and a half day intensive training in May with Dr. Sara Brownell, a leader in CURE.net2 with a long history of training faculty on the process of CURE development and implementation, and participate in a year-long learning community.

 Eligibility and Selection Criteria Accordion Closed